mistdon/SDBannerView/README.md

 * Xcode 5 or higher
 * iOS 7.0 or higher
 * ARC

 ###Fetures
 [ x ] Local or remote image
 [ x ] Data cache
 [ x ] lot of styles

 ###How to use

-After pod install,add below code when you use it.
+After pod install,add below code where you use it.
 ```
  #import <SDBannerView.h>
 ```